St. Vincent's Court

-St. Vincent's Court is the fourth studio album by Kim Carnes, released in 1979 (see 1979 in music).
+St. Vincent's Court is the fourth studio album by Kim Carnes, released in 1979.

-The album's single, "It Hurts So Bad", which peaked at #56 on Billboard magazine's Pop Singles chart.
+The album's single, "It Hurts So Bad", peaked at No. 56 on Billboard magazine's Pop Singles chart.

+Critical reception

+The Courier Journal noted that "the material runs from slightly country to slightly rhythm-and-blues to heavily ballad-like pop."
+The Richmond Times-Dispatch wrote that the album "samples everything now playing in pop, with Ms. Carnes struggling unsuccessfully to keep up with abrupt shifts in mood and song style."